Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 All other plugins are optional.
 Chronoblog does not rely on them, so if you do not need, say, `gatsby-plugin-google-analytics`, you can ignore it or remove it from the list of plugins.

-And of course you can use any other plugins.
+And of course, you can use any other plugins.
 Gatsby Plugin Ecosystem: [www.gatsbyjs.org/plugins](https://www.gatsbyjs.org/plugins/)

 ## Style settings